- McHenry Co Field Trip - Janesville Rotary Garden 8/22/18

 The emphasis of the information is practical, yet research-based.

-In return for the training, Master Gardeners give back at least 60 hours of volunteer time to McHenry County Extension.
+In return for the training, Master Gardener Interns give back at least 60 hours of volunteer time to McHenry County Extension.
 Volunteering can take the form of answering questions from area gardeners in the McHenry County Extension office through the "Hort Line" to working on special projects and events taking place in the county.

 Opportunities for volunteerism include the Extension office "Hort Line," demonstration gardens, community gardens, newsletters, community programs and education, working with youth through 4-H and schools, and working with senior citizens.

 Applications will be taken through August 31st of the even numbered years.
 Because there are not enough resources to accommodate everyone who applies to the program, class size is limited.
 Each applicant is required to go through an informal interview.

 Send email to the Program Coordinator at email@example.com .